 Some of the variables you’ll have to work with are the printers themselves, software, filament, setup and last but not least, personal flare.
 At this point you probably already have a 3D printer or one in mind so we’ll start off with choosing a good filament.

 With the large selection of filament hitting the market and variety of venders out there it can be hard to find that perfect one that suits you without wasting money and time to find it.
-I can’t tell you what company to go with, I’ll have an unfair bias since I run a filament company myself.
-Just don’t go cheap, you will get what you pay for and it’s more times then not, cheap for a reason.
+I can’t tell you what company to go with, just don’t go too cheap, you will get what you pay for and it’s more times then not, cheap for a reason.

-Some of the things you need to be cognizant of when choosing filament is diameter and diameter consistency, moisture, consistent viscosity and debris in the filament itself.
+Some of the things you need to be cognizant of when choosing filament is:

 Another concern is moisture and this is usually due to poor packaging and or stored too long out of packaging.
 Plastic will absorb moisture from the atmosphere relative to the humidity and duration of exposure.
 You’ll recognize moisture in the filament if you get splatter and spiting at the hot-end due to water very quickly turning to tiny expanding pockets of steam.
 Ultimately this leads to poor prints and bad layer adhesion.